readytensor/rt_bin_class_simple_ann_pt_gpu/README.md

 # Artificial Neural Network Classifier in PyTorch (GPU) with Shapley Explanations
 ## Project Description
 This repository is a dockerized implementation of the re-usable binary classifier model.
 It is implemented in flexible way so that it can be used with any binary classification dataset with the use of CSV-formatted data, and a JSON-formatted data schema file.
 The main purpose of this repository is to provide a complete example of a machine learning model implementation that is ready for deployment.
 The following are the requirements for using your data with this model:
 - The data must be in CSV format.
 - The number of rows must not exceed 20,000.
 Number of columns must not exceed 200.
 The model may function with larger datasets, but it has not been performance tested on larger datasets.
 - Features must be one of the following two types: NUMERIC or CATEGORICAL.
 Other data types are not supported.
 Note that CATEGORICAL type includes boolean type.
 - The train and test (or prediction) files must contain an ID field.
 The train data must also contain a target field.
 - The data need not be preprocessed because the implementation already contains logic to handle missing values, categorical features, outliers, and scaling.
 ---
 Here are the highlights of this implementation: <br/>
 - A flexible preprocessing pipeline built using **SciKit-Learn** and **feature-engine**.
 Transformations include missing value imputation, categorical encoding, outlier removal, feature selection, and feature scaling. <br/>
 - A **Artificial Neural Network (ANN)** classifier built using **PyTorch**.
 The model runs on GPU.
-- Hyperparameter-tuning using **scikit-optimize**
+- Hyperparameter-tuning using **Hyperopt**
 - SHAP explainer using the **shap** package
 - **FASTAPI** inference service for online inferences.
 Additionally, the implementation contains the following features:
 - **Data Validation**: Pydantic data validation is used for the schema, training and test files, as well as the inference request data.
 - **Error handling and logging**: Python's logging module is used for logging and key functions include exception handling.
 - **Testing**: Comprehensive set of unit, integration, coverage and performance tests using **pytest** and **pytest-cov**.
 - **Static code analysis**: Code quality tests are implemented using **flake8**, **black**, **isort**, **safety**, and **radon**.
 - **Test automation**: Tox is used for test automation.
 ## Project Structure
 The following is the directory structure of the project:
 - **`examples/`**: This directory contains example files for the titanic dataset.
 Three files are included: `titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`.
 You can place these files in the `inputs/schema`, `inputs/data/training` and `inputs/data/testing` folders, respectively.
 - **`model_inputs_outputs/`**: This directory contains files that are either inputs to, or outputs from, the model.
 When running the model locally (i.e. without using docker), this directory is used for model inputs and outputs.
 This directory is further divided into:
   - **`/inputs/`**: This directory contains all the input files for this project, including the `data` and `schema` files.
 The `data` is further divided into `testing` and `training` subsets.